cch71/T27Website/content/general-info/adult-training.md

 #### Ethics in Ministry Training (EIM)

-The “Protecting God’s Children” workshop is required by the Catholic Diocese of Austin’s [Ethics and Integrity in Ministry policies](https://www.austindiocese.org/department_home.php?id=9&target=_blank) for any adults working with youth.
+The “Protecting God's Children” workshop is required by the Catholic Diocese of Austin's [Ethics and Integrity in Ministry policies](https://www.austindiocese.org/department_home.php?id=9&target=_blank) for any adults working with youth.
 As part of EIM, you must also complete an application so that a criminal record check can be done.
 Please use the “eAppsDB”